arcana-lab/memoir/compiler/passes/object_lowering/notes/notes.md

 ## delete/free in OIR
 - forward DFA: gen = buildObject; kill = deleteObject
 - any objects still live in the return block must go on the heap

+05-11 meeting notes
+1. loop structures (guaranteed single entry and single exit)
+   1. see loop abstractions in noelle (simone's slides). there might be mutliple latches but 1 guaranteed exit and entry (header)
+2. DFA on the header and the basic blocks inside the loop
+3. can have multiple latches: compute intersection of latches to see everything that might be alivei
+4. phis are conservarive and can't kill anything
+5. we can assume ptrs for now but will need copy constructor later
+6. assume that aobjects must be writte to/initialized before reading, so we don't need to clear a reused alloca

 ## merging in namedTypes (and pointer types)
 ```